SilverHalf/mount-balrior/decima/fast-guide.md

 #### 40% - 10%
 - Follow the boss whenever it jumps.
 Provide <img class='inline stability'> [Stability] for each jump.
 - Stack between the two cages to bait the [Arrows].
-Be on the opposite side from the melee group to spawn the [Green Arrow] on top of them.
+Be close to the cage on the opposite side from the melee group to bait the [Green Arrow] on top of them.
-- For the second and every other set of arrows following, be the furthest player from the boss in order to bait the [Red Arrow].
+- For the second  set of arrows following, be the furthest player from the boss in order to bait the [Red Arrow].
 - When you get the [Red Arrow], move into the position shown by the image in order to survive and not charge any conduits.
+- Green and red arrow baits alternate for the rest of the phase.

 <img class="decima-arena-image center" width='70%' src="../images/decima/strategy/quick-guides/p3-red-arrow.webp">